tharsheblows/comment-images/README.txt

 8. The updated 'All Posts' view showing when a post's comments contain comment images

 == Changelog ==

+= 1.8.1
+* Fixing a small case of being able to toggle the comment field on and off.

 = 1.8 =
 * Made the comment images available in the Media Uploader